 Huawei released our favourite phone of 2018 in the P20 Pro.
-Which means its bigger-screen cousin, the Mate 20 Pro, has all eyes fixed in its general direction to see if it can do the seemingly impossible: be even better still.
+Which means its bigger-screen cousin, the Mate 20 Pro, has all eyes fixed in its general direction to see if it can do the seemingly impossible: be even better.

-Having handled the new Huawei Mate 20 Pro a week ahead of the official unveil, initial impressions are very strong indeed.
-It's got the latest processor smarts, the largest battery capacity we've ever seen in any Huawei phone, a bunch of future-facing features, and a design that's immediately stunning (well, from the front anyway).
+It's got the latest processor smarts, the largest battery capacity we've ever seen in any Huawei phone, a bunch of future-facing features - including in-screen fingerpirnt scanner - and a design that's immediately stunning (well, from the front anyway).

 Design & Display